thaibirding.com by Nick Upton

 Bird Watching Trips:

-Bala sector of Hala-Bala Wildlife Sanctuary is almost certainly the best birding site in Southern Thailand and adventurous birders can make a visit here the core of their Southern Thailand tour before moving on to more frequently areas.
+Bala sector of Hala-Bala Wildlife Sanctuary is the best birding site in Southern Thailand.
+Adventurous birders can make a visit here the core of their Southern Thailand tour along with more frequently-visited areas.

 View suggested itineraries, Thailand bird tours, or contact me for more information: nickupton@thaibirding.com.